dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ### Custom route constraints

-In addition to the built-in route constraints, custom route constraints can be created by implementing the <xref:Microsoft.AspNetCore.Routing.IRouteConstraint> interface.
-The `IRouteConstraint` interface contains <xref:System.Web.Routing.IRouteConstraint.Match*>. `Match` returns `true` if the constraint is satisfied and `false` otherwise.
+Custom route constraints can be created by implementing the <xref:Microsoft.AspNetCore.Routing.IRouteConstraint> interface.
+The `IRouteConstraint` interface contains <xref:System.Web.Routing.IRouteConstraint.Match*>, which returns `true` if the constraint is satisfied and `false` otherwise.

 Custom route constraints are rarely needed.
 Before implementing a custom route constraint, consider alternatives, such as model binding.